gabrielkloper/gabrielkloper/README.md

 - 👋 Hi, I’m @gabrielkloper!!!!
-- 👀 I’m interested in coffe, programming, videogames, music and moviess
+- 👀 I’m interested in coffe, programming, videogames, music and movies
-- 🌱 I’m currently learning JavaScript, CSS, HTML and JAVA
+- 💻 As a web developer, I’m currently working with JavaScript, PHP, CSS, HTML and Bootstrap
+- 🌱 I’m currently learning Laravel, Design Patterns and testing
 - 💞️ I’m looking to collaborate on anything that can possibly improve my programming skills.
 I literally mean anything
 - 📫 How to reach me [...
 ](https://www.linkedin.com/in/gabriel-kloper-estrella/)